WheteThunger/MonumentAddons/README.md

 The following commands only work on objects managed by this plugin.
 The effect of these commands automatically applies to all copies of the object at matching monuments, and also updates the data files.

 - `makill` -- Deletes the entity or spawn point that you are aiming at.
+  - For addons that do not have colliders, such as spawn points, the plugin will attempt to find a nearby addon within 2 meters of the surface you are looking at.
 - `masave` -- Saves the current position and rotation of the entity you are aiming at.
 This is useful if you moved the entity with a plugin such as Edit Tool or Uber Tool.
 This is not necessary if you are repositioning entities with [Telekinesis](https://umod.org/plugins/telekinesis) since that will be automatically detected.
+  - Also saves the building grade if looking at a foundation, wall, floor, etc.
 - `maskin <skin id>` -- Updates the skin of the entity you are aiming at.
 - `masetid <id>` -- Updates the RC identifier of the CCTV camera you are aiming at.
   - Note: Each CCTV's RC identifier will have a numeric suffix like `1`, `2`, `3` and so on.
 This is done because some monuments may be duplicated, and each CCTV must have a unique identifier.